June 2, 2022

 While cleansing is a natural body function, did you know it doesn’t happen just once a year?
 In fact, it’s a daily occurrence – correction, it’s a nightly occurrence.

-Here you will learn how to cleanse while you sleep with Queen of the Thrones® Castor Oil Packs and the Sleep Aid Compress no matter the time of year.
+Here you will learn how to cleanse while you sleep with Queen of the Thrones® Castor Oil Packs and the Eye Compress no matter the time of year.

 Click here for Blog References: